-A simplified block diagram of the on-chip Power-on Reset circuit is shown in Figure 7-7.
+A simplified block diagram of the on-chip Power-on Reset circuit is shown in Figure 10-8.

-The Power-on Reset circuit and the Device Reset Timer (see Section 7.5 "Device Reset Timer (DRT)") circuit are closely related.
+The Power-on Reset circuit and the Device Reset Timer (see Section 10.5 "Device Reset Timer (DRT)") circuit are closely related.
 On power-up, the Reset latch is set and the DRT is reset.
-The DRT timer begins counting once it detects MCLR to be high.
-After the time-out period, which is typically 18 ms, it will reset the Reset latch and thus end the on-chip Reset signal.
+The DRT timer begins counting once it detects $\overline{\text{MCLR}}$, internal or external, to be high.
+After the time-out period, it will reset the Reset latch and thus end the on-chip Reset signal.

-A power-up example where $\overline{\text{MCLR}}$ is held low is shown in Figure 7-8.
-VDD is allowed to rise and stabilize before bringing $\overline{\text{MCLR}}$ high.
-The chip will actually come out of Reset TDRT msec after $\overline{\text{MCLR}}$ goes high.
+A power-up example where \overline{MCLR} is held low is shown in Figure 10-9. \underline{VDD} is allowed to rise and stabilize before bringing \overline{MCLR} high.
+The chip will actually come out of Reset TDRT msec after \underline{MCLR} goes high.

-In Figure 7-9, the on-chip Power-on Reset feature is being used (MCLR and VDD are tied together or the pin is programmed to be (GP3/RB3).
-The VDD is stable before the start-up timer times out and there is no problem in getting a proper Reset.
-However, Figure 7-10 depicts a problem situation where VDD rises too slowly.
+In Figure 10-10, the on-chip Power-on Reset feature is being used (MCLR and VDD are tied together or the pin is programmed to be (GP3/RB3).
+The VDD is stable before the Start-up timer times out and there is no problem in getting a proper Reset.
+However, Figure 10-11 depicts a problem situation where VDD rises too slowly.
 The time between when the DRT senses that MCLR is high and when MCLR and VDD actually reach their full value, is too long.
 In this situation, when the start-up timer times out, VDD has not reached the VDD (min) value and the chip may not function correctly.
-For such situations, we recommend that external RC circuits be used to achieve longer POR delay times (Figure 7-9).
+For such situations, we recommend that external RC circuits be used to achieve longer POR delay times (Figure 10-10).